 The Company has obtained letters of credit, issued by banks, in favor of various affiliated and unaffiliated insurance companies from which the Company assumes business.
 These letters of credit represent guarantees of performance under the reinsurance agreements and allow ceding companies to take statutory reserve credits.
+At September 30,

-At March 31, 2007 and December 31, 2006, there were approximately \$20.1 million and \$19.4 million, respectively, of outstanding bank letters of credit in favor of third parties.
-Additionally, the Company utilizes letters of credit to secure reserve credits when it retrocedes business to its offshore subsidiaries, including RGA Americas Reinsurance Company, Ltd., RGA Reinsurance Company (Barbados) Ltd. and RGA Worldwide Reinsurance Company, Ltd. The Company cedes business to its offshore affiliates to help reduce the amount of regulatory capital required in certain jurisdictions, such as the U.S. and the United Kingdom.
+2007 and December 31, 2006, there were approximately \$21.5 million and \$19.4 million, respectively, of outstanding bank letters of credit in favor of third parties.
+Additionally, the Company utilizes letters of credit to secure reserve credits when it retrocedes business to its offshore subsidiaries, including RGA Americas Reinsurance Company, Ltd., and RGA Reinsurance Company (Barbados) Ltd. The Company cedes business to its offshore affiliates to help reduce the amount of regulatory capital required in certain jurisdictions, such as the U.S. and the United Kingdom.
 The capital required to support the business in the offshore affiliates reflects more realistic expectations than the original jurisdiction of the business, where capital requirements are often considered to be quite conservative.
-As of March 31, 2007 and December 31, 2006, \$438.0 million and \$437.7 million, respectively, in letters of credit from various banks were outstanding between the various subsidiaries of the Company.
+As of September 30, 2007 and December 31, 2006, \$360.3 million and \$437.7 million, respectively, in letters of credit from various banks were outstanding between the various subsidiaries of the Company.
+On September 24, 2007 the Company entered into a five-year, syndicated revolving credit facility with an overall capacity of \$750.0 million, replacing its \$600.0 million five-year revolving credit facility, which was scheduled to mature in September 2010.
+The Company may borrow cash and may obtain letters of credit in multiple currencies under the new facility.
+As of September 30, 2007, the Company had \$305.0 million in issued, but undrawn, letters of credit under this new facility, which is included in the total above.
 Applicable letter of credit fees and fees payable for the credit facility depend upon the Company's senior unsecured long-term debt rating.
 Fees associated with the Company's other letters of credit are not fixed for periods in excess of one year and are based on the Company's ratings and the general availability of these instruments in the marketplace.

 RGA has issued guarantees to third parties on behalf of its subsidiaries' performance for the payment of amounts due under certain credit facilities, reinsurance treaties and office lease obligations, whereby if a subsidiary fails to meet an obligation, RGA or one of its other subsidiaries will make a payment to fulfill the obligation.
-In limited circumstances, treaty guarantees are granted to ceding companies in order to provide them additional security, particularly in cases where RGA's subsidiary is relatively new, unrated, or not of a significant size relative to the ceding company.
-Liabilities supported by the treaty guarantees, before consideration for any legally offsetting amounts due from the guaranteed party, totaled \$287.6 million and \$276.5 million as of March 31, 2007 and December 31, 2006, respectively, and are reflected on the Company's condensed consolidated balance sheets in future policy benefits.
+In limited circumstances, treaty guarantees are granted to ceding companies in order to provide them additional security, particularly in cases where RGA's subsidiary is relatively new, unrated, or not of a significant size.
+Liabilities supported by the treaty guarantees, before consideration for any legally offsetting amounts due from the guaranteed party, totaled \$314.8 million and \$276.5 million as of September 30, 2007 and December 31, 2006, respectively, and are reflected on the Company's condensed consolidated balance sheets in future policy benefits.
 Potential guaranteed amounts of future payments will vary depending on production levels and underwriting results.
 Guarantees related to trust preferred securities and credit facilities provide additional security to third parties should a subsidiary fail to make principal and/or interest payments when due.
-As of March 31, 2007, RGA's exposure related to these guarantees was \$187.0 million.
+As of September 30, 2007, RGA's exposure related to these guarantees was \$158.8 million.